ResponsiblyAI/learn/final-project/index.md

 3. Notebook(s) accompanying the handout(s), according to your design of the lesson.
 As in our course, not every activity requires a notebook, but your class must have at least one.

-**ALSO**, you should prepare a 15 minutes slide deck to present your project at the 8th class.
+**ALSO**, you should prepare a **7 minutes** slide deck to present your project at the 8th class.
 In this project presentation, try to pitch your new lesson to the staff.

 ### Submission